milosz08/ski-rental-service/README.md

 Enterprise-class application for managing a ski rental company.
 Created using Jakarta EE with EJB specifications.
-This application can be run on any application server that supports Java 17, Jakarta EE 9, Jakarta Servlet API 6 and EJB, such as Apache TomEE or Wildfly.
+This application can be run on any application server that supports Java 17, Jakarta EE 9, Jakarta Servlet API 6 and EJB, such as Apache TomEE, Glassfish or JBoss/Wildfly.

 I realize that the specification of servlets, JSP pages and monolithic applications is no longer a standard today.
 This application was created only for learning purposes and familiarization with older "legacy" technologies.